senzing-garage/mapper-openc/README.md

 ## Overview

-The the Open Corporates mapper python scripts convert the Open Corporates company and officers located [here](https://opencorporates.com/info/our-data//).
+The Open Corporates mapper python scripts convert the Open Corporates company and officers located [here](https://opencorporates.com/info/our-data//).
 While you can search individual companies for free, you will need to purchase the regions you desire for loading into Senzing.
 You can purchase and download files of companies, their officers, and their additional
 (non-registered) addresses.